MDMC.trajectory_analysis.observables package

 Bases: Observable

-A class for containing, calculating and reading a pair distribution function (PDF).
+Class for processing a pair distribution function (PDF).

 We employ the following mathematical form for the total pair distribution function (PDF):